Spixmaster/tools/README.md

 This project contains all functions I use in general.

 ## Usage
+You can only use this project in your own ones.
+Thus, no main is included.

 ### Compiler
 You need to use a C++17 compiler.